Cross-temporal probabilistic forecast reconciliation: Methodological and practical issues: Introduction

 The remainder of the paper is structured as follows.
 In \autoref{sec:not}, we provide a unified notation for the cross-sectional, temporal and cross-temporal point reconciliation.
 We generalize the cross-sectional definitions and theorems developed by \cite{panagiotelis2023} in \autoref{sec:prob}, and propose both a parametric Gaussian and a non-parametric bootstrap approach to draw a sample from the base forecast distribution.
 In \autoref{sec:shrtech}, we analyze the structure of the cross-temporal covariance matrix, proposing four alternative forms, and propose shrinkage approaches for reconciliation.
 In addition, we explore cross-temporal residuals (overlapping and multi-step) looking at their advantages and limitations.
-A simulation study is performed in \autoref{sec:mcsim}, to better understand the properties of the methodology.
-Two empirical applications using the Australian GDP and the Australian Tourism Demand datasets are considered in Sections \ref{sec:ausgdp} and \ref{sec:vn525}, respectively\footnote{A complete set of results is available at the GitHub repository \url{https://github.com/danigiro/ctprob}.}.
+Two empirical applications using the Australian GDP and the Australian Tourism Demand datasets are considered in Sections \ref{sec:ausgdp} and \ref{sec:vn525}, respectively\footnote{A complete set of results is available at the GitHub repository \githuburl}.
 Finally, \autoref{sec:conclusion} presents conclusions and a future research agenda on this and other related topics.